 STORING Kept in the fridge, fresh rhubarb will stay in reasonable condition for 1-2 weeks.
 Raw and cooked rhubarb freeze well.

-rinse and remove the poisonous leave before use.
-Cover stalks in caster sugar with grated ginger and bake in a moderate oven, or poach in a thick sugar syrup or orange juice and use in jellies, sorbets or fools. or even a sweetened compôte or chutney to serve with mackerel, roast pork, venison or sausages.
+Note that rhubarb leaves are poisonous; they should never be eaten and always be thrown away or composted.
+Rinse the stalks and remove the poisonous leave before use.
+Cover the stalks in caster sugar with grated ginger and bake in a moderate oven, or poach in a thick sugar syrup or and use in jellies, sorbets or fools, or even a sweetened compôte or chutney to serve with mackerel, roast pork, venison or sausages.